It’s 2019, and Americans are more burdened by student loan debt than ever.

-“Student loans, housing costs and plenty of other living expenses come fast and furious after graduation, so it’s extremely important to start off on the right track with positive financial habits,” said Corey Carlisle, executive director of the ABA Foundation.
+“Student loans, housing costs, and plenty of other living expenses come fast and furious after graduation, so it’s extremely important to start off on the right track with positive financial habits,” said Corey Carlisle, executive director of the ABA Foundation.
 “We can’t stress enough how vital it is to plan for the future.”

 - Racking up debt.
 Understand the responsibilities and benefits of credit.
 Shop around for a card that best suits your needs, and spend only what you can afford to pay back.
 Credit is a great tool, but only if you use it responsibly and live within your means.

 - Thinking you’re invincible.
 Hardships can happen in a split second.
 Start an emergency fund and do your best to set aside the equivalent of three to six months worth of living expenses.
 Start saving immediately, no matter how small the amount.
 Make saving a part of your lifestyle with automatic payroll deductions or automatic transfers from checking to savings.
-Put your tax refund toward saving instead of an impulse buy.

 - Putting off paying bills.
 Each missed payment can hurt your credit history for up to seven years and can affect your ability to get loans, the interest rates you pay and your ability to get a job or rent an apartment.
 Consider setting up automatic payments for regular expenses like student loans, car payments and phone bills.
 Regardless of whether you take advantage of automatic monthly payments, arranging to receive notifications about upcoming bills can be helpful.
-You can also contact creditors and lenders to request a different monthly due date from the one provided by default (e.g., switching from the 1st of the month to the 15th).

 At Waterford Bank, N.A. we are invested in helping our customers achieve their individual ideas of financial success.
 From personal account management to growing a business and beyond, our team is home to decades of financial experience.
-If you have questions about financial products or any other banking needs, contact us.
+If you have questions about financial products or any other banking needs, contact us here.